yapalfredo/AndroidHomework8/README.md

 # The activity contains:
 3 EditText fields (Email Address, Phone Number, and Date of Birth) <br>
 3 TextView fields (for showing errors) <br>
-1 button for checking if all fields satistfy the validation then invokes a Toast.
+1 Button for checking if all fields satistfy the validation (Then invokes a Toast for pop-up message.)

 Given: July 19th, 2019